what386/upstream-rs/docs/troubleshooting.md

 ```

 If a project needs custom build steps that do not fit the supported profiles, use a prebuilt release asset or add project install/upgrade scripts upstream can review and run.

+Git source builds use cached workspaces under `$HOME/.upstream/cache/build/`.
+If a cached build workspace appears corrupted, remove that package's build cache and rebuild or reinstall the package.